-On this accommodated overland you will explore some of Southern and East Africa's best highlights.
+On this accommodated adventure tour you will explore some of Southern and East Africa's best highlights.
 From cosmopolitan Cape Town via ancient deserts, massive national parks and thundering waterfalls to tropical Zanzibar.
 Embrace the magic of Africa on this amazing tour.

 This tour is also available in reverse starting from Dar es Salaam to Cape Town